 They were included for the convenience of the examiners and other readers.
 They have now been removed from the Appendix.

-References
+References (comment: what is this for?
+It is not clear if you just put it here withour and explanation)

 [Arsenault and April, 1976] Arsenault, H. H. and April, G. (1976).
 Properties of speckle integrated with a finite aperture and logarithmically transformed.
 Journal of the Optical Society of America, 66(11):1160{1163.